 To report and reduce your supply chain footprint, you first need to measure it.

 Investors and purchasers know that supply chains harbor black boxes of unknown risks.
 With increasing carbon regulation and stakeholder demand, supply chains face rising costs, regulatory burdens, and reputational damage, which trickle up and downstream.
 According to CDP, environmental risks in supply chains could cost up to US$120 billion within 5 years.

 Supply chain footprinting is crucial to climate risk awareness and mitigation.
 Measuring your emissions lets you identify carbon hotspots and understand how risk and regulation will affect you.
 By pinpointing opportunities, you can improve purchasing strategies and collaborate with suppliers to ensure resilience.
 Emissions reductions can also lead to significant efficiency and cost reduction benefits.

 3. Where laggards face disruption, leaders will benefit

 Measuring, reporting, and reducing supply chain emissions brings potential financial and reputational gains, such as:

 - Respond to demand for low-carbon products from purchasers, banks and consumers;

 - Access green finance by comprehensively managing and reporting carbon risk;

 - Gain a competitive edge, for example by securing green suppliers before market demand hikes prices;

-- Be a recognised sustainability leader through voluntary disclosure, innovation with suppliers, and quantified, transparent target-setting.
+- Become a recognized sustainability leader through voluntary disclosure, innovation with suppliers, and quantified, transparent target-setting.